1908 Messina earthquake

-A devastating earthquake occurred on 28 December 1908 in Sicily and Calabria, southern Italy with a moment magnitude of 7.1 and a maximum Mercalli intensity of XI (Extreme).
+A devastating earthquake occurred on 28 December 1908 in Sicily and Calabria, southern Italy, with a moment magnitude of 7.1 and a maximum Mercalli intensity of XI (Extreme).
 The epicentre was in the Strait of Messina which separates Sicily from the Italian mainland.
-The cities of Messina and Reggio Calabria were almost completely destroyed and around 120.000 people died, making it the deadliest earthquake in the history of Europe.
+The cities of Messina and Reggio Calabria were nearly destroyed and around 120,000 people died, making it the deadliest earthquake in the history of Europe.